vamoirid/Computer-Architecture/Lab_2/README.md

 1. It is obvious that the change in L2 Cache Associativity from 8-way to 16-way had minor changes in CPI (~0.001).
 2. The increase in L1 D-Cache from 64kB to 128kB had major improvement in performance as it is shown that even a setup with L2@2MB & L1D@128kB is better than L2@4MB & L1D@64kB.
 3. The increase in L1 D-Cache Associativity improved the CPI.
-4. The Cache Line size is most probably the most important parameter.
+4. The Cache Line size is also one of the most important parameters.
 By changing it from 64 Bytes to 128 Bytes, every benchmark had a decrease in CPI of about 0.01-0.02.

 #### 2.1.2 429.mcf Benchmark Optimization